What is lead scoring?

 The first step is mapping out your acquisition life cycle.
 This usually consists of 4 stages:

 For lead scoring, you should really focus on the first three stages.

-To create your lead scoring model, you will need to identify key actions that users take and categorize them according to each of these stages.
+To create your lead scoring model, you will need to identify key actions that leads take and categorize them according to each of these stages.
 Then you can determine the proper amount of points to assign each action for your lead scoring automation workflow.